Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 ### Alternative Run: Dynamis (Sigma Version) - Nukemaru

-My group is currently going with a small modification on Nukemaru's strat.
+My group is currently going with Nukemaru's strat to resolve the knockback towers.
 Personally, I feel it's simple, and more importantly, the strat is agnostic to whether the towers flip.

 {% include youtube.html id="3x-_d8RZJXE?start=211" %}